dustin-anthc/test-wiki-cloning/Space-Heating---Cooling-Energy-Calculations.md

 Introduction
 ------------

 The space heating energy use calculation is the most important calculation performed by AkWarm when analyzing residential buildings and is of major importance in the commercial building energy analysis.
-This document describes the details of that calculation in a way that is hopefully understandable to a technical energy analyst; computer programming experience is not a prerequisite.
-The document focuses on the residential space heating calculation but includes a section that describes how the commercial space heating calculation differs from the residential.
-A description of the space cooling calculation is also included in this document.
+This page describes the details of that calculation in a way that is hopefully understandable to a technical energy analyst; computer programming experience is not a prerequisite.
+The page focuses on the residential space heating calculation but includes a section that describes how the commercial space heating calculation differs from the residential.
+A description of the space cooling calculation is also included in this page.

 <a name="overview"></a>
 General Overview of the Residential Space Heating Calculation